cwinpy/cwinpy/docs/pipelines.rst

    PREEMPT    = ($(PREEMPT)) && Owner != "username"
    KILL       = $(KILL)

-where ``username`` is your username, or that of the user who's jobs will be run.
+where ``username`` is your username, or that of the user whos jobs will be run.
 Then run:

 >>> sudo condor_restart